torik42/YaLafi/README.md

 The macro names for \\LTadd etc. are defined by variables 'Parameters.macro\_filter\_add' etc. in file yalafi/parameters.py.

-**Second method.**
+**Special comments.**
-Especially the document preamble often contains many statements not properly processed “out-of-the-box”.
+Mainly the document preamble often contains statements not properly processed “out-of-the-box”.
 Placing the critical parts in \\LTskip{...} may lead to problems, as the statements now are executed slightly differently by the TeX system.
 As “brute-force” variant, the LaTeX filter therefore ignores input enclosed